tjmaynes/tjmaynes.com/README.md

 # tjmaynes.com
-> A fullstack mobile development blog for iOS and Elixir enthusiasts.
+> A fullstack mobile development blog for iOS and Rust enthusiasts.

 ## Requirements